Michailjovic/compact-timer-card/README.md

       entity_id: media_player.your_tv
 ```

-For the inactivity variant, reset the timer on every remote button press using a script or automation that calls `timer.start` on each interaction.
+For the inactivity variant, call `timer.start` on every remote button press to reset the countdown.

 ## Installation